Before you can sell or supply certain products in Great Britain, you must certify that they comply with UKCA marking regulations.

 For UKCA certification, you’ll need to draw up and keep a technical file or document that demonstrates your product, equipment or machinery complies with GB regulatory compliance requirements.

-This should include information such as how a product is designed and manufactured, how it’s been shown to conform to relevant requirements, and finally, a UK Declaration of Conformity.
+This should include information such as how the product is designed and manufactured, how it’s been shown to conform to relevant requirements, and finally, a UK Declaration of Conformity.

 Yes.
 Even if each individual machine already has an existing CE or UKCA mark, you still need to apply UKCA marking, issue a declaration of conformity and produce a technical file for the assembly line as a whole.